mahdighorbanpour/serilog-sinks-azurecosmosdb/README.md

 ```

 ## Performance
-Sink buffers log internally and flush to Azure CosmosDB in batches using dedicated thread.
+Sink buffers log internally and flush to Azure CosmosDB in batches using `Serilog.Sinks.PeriodicBatching` and is configurable.
 However, it highly depends on type of Azure CosmosDB subscription you have.